sphinx-doc/sphinx/doc/usage/domains/python.rst

    Reference a data attribute of an object.

-   .. note:: The role is also able to refer to property.
+   .. note:: The role is also able to refer to a property.

 .. rst:role:: py:type